Insufficient Access Control

 Particularities of OT

-: you do not want to impose any additional latencies activating them (in case of emergency, pushing them is kinda time-critical) but on-the-other-hand you do not want to have them accessible to everyone.
-The same goes for medical devices in hospitals: you do not want to have a password prompt when a doctor wants to use a defibrillator -
+Another good example are medical devices in hospitals: you do not want to have a password prompt when a doctor wants to use a defibrillator

-Old systems often have only limited authentication functions. they also offer no connection to a central identity management system.
+Legacy devices often also offer no connection to a central identity management system.
 This makes it difficult to maintain and respond to changes in the organization's responsibilities on an ongoing basis

 Organizational Level

-- least privilege: users should only have access to the functions they need to perform their job
+- Least Privilege: Users/roles should only have access to the functions and data they need to perform their job.

 -